simmi30/lnd1/docs/key_import.md

 ## Account Details

-Before interacting with the new set of APIs, users will want to become familiar with how wallet accounts are represented within `lnd`.
+Before interacting with the new set of APIs, users will want to become familiar with how wallet accounts are represented within `broln`.
 The `WalletKit.ListAccounts` RPC or `lncli wallet accounts list` command can be used to retrieve the details of accounts.